rodrigo2019/keras-yolo2/README.md

         "train_image_folder":   "/home/andy/data/raccoon_dataset/images/",
         "train_annot_folder":   "/home/andy/data/raccoon_dataset/anns/",

-        "train_times":          10,             # the number of time to cycle through the training set, useful for small datasets
+        "callback":             null,           # a specific callback to apply into image augmentation "train_times":          10,             # the number of time to cycle through the training set, useful for small datasets
         "pretrained_weights":   "",             # specify the path of the pretrained weights, but it's fine to start from scratch
         "batch_size":           16,             # the number of images to read in each batch